viponpoint/Pfsense-Firewall-Project/README.md

 ## Steps
 Setup Virtual Machine:

-Choose a hypervisor (e.g., VMware, VirtualBox, Hyper-V).
+Choose a hypervisor (e.g., VMware, VirtualBox, Hyper-V), and i'm my case, i used the VirtualBox.
 Create a new virtual machine with sufficient resources (CPU, RAM, storage).

 Installation of pfSense: